-OTP Bank's CSR activities in 2013
+OTP Bank's social participation in 2014

-OTP Group devotes considerable attention to its social and natural environment, as well as to the values that are important to communities.
-It performs its corporate social responsibility (CSR) activity in an integrated manner at every level of its organisational operation, and aims to share best practices across the group.
-The Bank's website gives interested parties a comprehensive overview of its own corporate social responsibility guidelines, objectives and initiatives.
+The OTP Group is committed to its social and natural environment, and continues to pursue the goal of creating value for its investors and customers, as well as for society as a whole.
+It performs its corporate social responsibility activity in an integrated manner at every level of its organisational operation, and aims to share best practices across the group.

-The year 2013 saw the implementation of the objectives defined in the CSR strategy, and of programmes launched earlier.
 This year promoting financial literacy and equal opportunities continued to be at the focus of the bank's CSR activities.
-As in previous years, a substantial proportion of our charitable donations served the creation of opportunities and the conservation of cultural heritage.
+As in previous years, a substantial proportion of the charitable donations of companies in the group served the creation of opportunities and the conservation of cultural heritage.